 |Modification* Discount Price Structure

-Depending on your specific application, Gene Link can provide Carboxy-C10-modified oligos either with the NHS-protected with oligo bound to CPG solid support for the end user to perform the amino ligand conjugation or can conjugate the NHS-Oligo to user specified amino-ligand.
+Depending on your specific application, Gene Link can provide NHS-Carboxy-C10-modified oligos either with the NHS-protected with oligo bound to CPG solid support for the end user to perform the amino ligand conjugation or can conjugate the NHS-Oligo to user supplied or specified amino-ligand.

 Glen Report: NHS carboxy C10 & NHS Carboxy dT conjugation to amine ligands.NHS Carboxy Glen Report.